LeeBergstrand/BLAST-Mapper/README.md

   ![Example Publcation Image](https://raw.githubusercontent.com/LeeBergstrand/BLAST-Mapper/master/F4.large.jpg)

-This notebook is basically a demo and need to be turned into a proper library.
+This notebook is basically a demo and needs to be turned into a proper library.

 **Known Issues:**